flappy-royale/flappy-royale/notes/playfab-attire.md

 This file lives in `scripts`, but right now isn't runnable outside of `src` (there are shenanigans with the way we load the image files that causes non-webpack execution to try to load in PNG data as text, rather than resolving to a file path).
 For now, when I need to run this, I copy it into `src` and import/call it from user-land code.

+## Locked attire items

+The client's login request returns us both the user's current attire, and an array of ID strings of all attires the user has unlocked (= their UserInventory on PlayFab).

+When viewing the attire screen, we show items as "locked" if (a) the Attire object's `free` property is `false`, and (b) the Attire object's id isn't found in the list of owned attire IDs.

+However, let's say the user somehow manages to submit an attire update request with items they don't actually own.
+The attire update goes through a Firebase cloud fn that looks up the user and cross-references all the items they want to update.
+On the server, we consider an item to be "free" if the CatalogItem's`VirtualCurrencyPrices.RM` price, or if it's 0.
+If an item is not free, and the player doesn't own it, we bail on the entire attire request.

+Currently, the client doesn't rely on Catalog/Store information at all, everything is loaded from client codebase files.
+Our syncing functions (see above) are responsible for e.g. setting the RM VirtualCurrencyPrice accordingly.